-After opting out of two other preplanned hikes I decided to check out this area.
-I really had no clue where I was going or what to expect on route.
-From the parking area you simply head straight out on the dirt going north and away from SR89A.
+After opting out of two other preplanned hikes, I decided to check out this area.
+I had no clue where I was going or what to expect on route.
+From the parking area, you head straight out on the dirt going north and away from SR89A.
 Immediately you pass the Huckaby/Vista junction on your left.
 Wilson Mountain Trail takes off and up to your right.
-Keep strolling straight down the old dirt road, which now serves as the beginning of Wilson Canyon Trail.
+Keep strolling straight down the old dirt road, which now serves as Wilson Canyon Trail's beginning.

 The trail crosses an intermittent streambed several times along the way.
 This was one of the more relaxing hikes I recall to date.
 It was borderline hot at 86 degrees with a late start in March.
 I was expecting full exposure as most Sedona hikes dish up.
-Mid way up the canyon I realized this hike was better than expected.
-Although far from shady an occasional section is certainly enjoyed.
+Midway up the canyon, I realized this hike was better than expected.
+Although far from shady, an occasional section is enjoyed.

-It's a pretty simple hike.
-You go up canyon.
-The trail peters out.
+It's a simple hike.
+You go up the canyon, and the trail peters out.
 A distinctive trail-of-use takes off on your right up the steep slope.
-You can go up the first tier pretty easy and get in some great views.
-If you want better views go up further until you reach a wall.
+You can go up the first tier pretty easily and get in some great views.
+If you want better views, go up further until you reach a wall.
 It's not much more difficult but probably not for younger kids.
-I say that because I imagine tourist heavily travel this trail.
+I say that because I imagine tourists heavily travel this trail.
 I passed two families on a Thursday in March and a few couples, none of which looked like serious hikers.

-On the way out I tacked on Steamboat Rock.
-This definitely isn't for families with young kids.
-At Jim Thompson junction jump on that trail.
-It's something like an eighth of a mile to the obvious jump off point.
+On the way out, I tacked on Steamboat Rock.
+This isn't for families with young kids.
+At Jim Thompson junction, jump on that trail.
+It's something like an eighth of a mile to the obvious jump-off point.
 Cairns will likely be in place to assist you.
-If not you'll figure it out.
-Basically it's up!
+If not, you'll figure it out.
+It's up!
 You can head straight up if you have a little climber in you.
-Otherwise minor zig zagging will do the trick.
+Otherwise, minor zig-zagging will do the trick.

-You will know when you reach the deck "of the Steamboat".
-It's flat as a pancake and without a doubt the biggest smooth chunk of red rock at such altitude.
-You can work your way up to the upper deck but there is a minor climbing move involved.
-If you fell you'd seriously hurt yourself.
-However I don't think you'd die because there's a slight break in the grade and a tree to keep you from rolling off the mountain.
+You will know when you reach the deck "of the Steamboat."
+It's flat as a pancake and without a doubt, the most significant smooth chunk of red rock at such altitude.
+You can work your way up to the upper deck, but a minor climbing move is involved.
+If you fell, you'd seriously hurt yourself.
+However, I don't think you'd die because there's a slight break in the grade and a tree to keep you from rolling off the mountain.